Jaeder42/Lampor/README.md

 Server and web UI for controlling your TelldusCenter.
 Useful if you are running telldus center on a deticated machine.

-Lampor = lights in swedish!
+Lampor = lamps in swedish!

 # Installation
 This program will require some configuration on your part.